-- Waypoint icons must be stored as BitMap (.bmp) files with a colour depth of RGB 8-bits per channel.
+- Waypoint icons must be BitMap (.bmp) files with a colour depth of RGB 8-bits per channel.
 I started with the ones from the forums.gps.org.nz article listed above.

-- I also nicked a couple from the Groundspeak site because I wanted my Earthcaches to look like Earthcaches and my finds to look like smilies – getting them from the Groundspeak site is not so easy – go into your list of finds, do a “View Source”, and then search the text for a particular cache type, and you should be able to see which tiny image it uses.
-Groundspeak renders them as low resolution .GIF files, so they need to be converted and re-saved in your image editor to RGB 8-bit per channel bitmap files.
+- I also nicked a couple from the Groundspeak site because I wanted my Earthcaches to look like Earthcaches and my finds to look like smilies.
+Getting them from the Groundspeak site is not so easy and the Groundspeak files are quite low resolution.
+They need to be converted and re-saved in your image editor to RGB 8-bit per channel bitmap files.

-- They must be no larger than 32×32 pixels in size.
+- Icons must be no larger than 32×32 pixels in size.
 In practice, 32 pixels is a big chunk of your screen.
 Mine are mainly 16×16 or smaller.

 - If you want them to be picked up by the GPSr unit as the icon for each specific cache type then they have to be named in a certain way.
 The file to be shown for puzzle caches MUST be called “Unknown Cache.bmp”, for instance.
 If the names for your custom icons are wrong then the GPSr will just use the default icon for that cache type.